 Disclaimers: See Chapter 1

-Additional Note (Please Read): This tale is tied in with, The Conqueror and Ri, A Twist of Destiny.
+Additional Note (Please Read): This tale is tied in with, The Conqueror & Ri: A Twist of Destiny.
 If you haven't read the previous chapters leading up to this one, you should do so.
-It has come to my attention that some of my readers (yes that would, or could be you if you decide to stay) have chose not to read both stories.
-It would be in your best interest, as well as mine if you begun to do so.
-The plot will thicken...
-Very soon, muhahaha.
-For those of you that are following closely on said stories, I am proud of you, and would love to give you all a cookie, but sadly I ate them all :-(.
-A profound shout out to the bard, Silvermoonlight.
+For those of you that are following both stories closely, I am proud of you and would love to give every one of you a cookie, but sadly I ate them all. :-( A profound shout out to the bard, Silvermoonlight.
 Because of your feedback, you have invigorated me to strive onward and upwards.
 Forever thankful for your words.
 Now on with the story.
 Enjoy.

 Xena and Gabrielle,